Malaysia's Najib denies seeking police protection

 "They want me to continue to serve them as MP and I am glad to be back to be surrounded by friends and supporters, people who have been with me for the past 42 years."

-Najib, who is expected to officiate an UMNO branch meeting while in Pekan later in the day, joined supporters as they prepared bubur lambuk, or traditional porridge for breaking fast in the evening.
+Najib, who is expected to officiate an UMNO branch meeting while in Pekan later in the day, joined supporters as they prepared bubur lambuk, a traditional porridge for breaking fast in the evening.

 Among the women involved in the task was Khadijah Ahmad who heads the single mothers association in Pekan.
-Her husband she said used to tutor Najib in the Malay language when he first returned from the UK to helm the state after his father, Malaysia's second prime minister, Abdul Razak passed away in 1976.
+She said that her husband used to tutor Najib in the Malay language when he first returned from the UK to helm the state after his father, Malaysia's second prime minister Abdul Razak, passed away in 1976.

 Wishing she could turn back the clock for the former prime minister, she said: “I pray that all these bad things that happened to Mr Najib could go away and he will be fine."